 The activity you want to capture should be relatively large in the frame.
 Don’t use a camera with a very wide-angle lens, as this will make objects and people appear very small – too small to trigger motion detection or make out any important features such as faces.

 Point the camera downwards and don’t include any sky in the frame.
-At certain times of the day the sun may glare into the camera which would impair the its ability to render the scene with good enough definition, and may even damage its sensor.
+At certain times of the day the sun may glare into the camera, which would impair its ability to render the scene with good enough definition, and may even damage its sensor.